alexjmanlove/convolutional-variational-autoencoders/README.md

 ## Project 2

-**Chapter 2** explores the use of conditional and normalising flows to improve the flexibility and fidelity of the VAE reconstructions.
+**Chapter 2** explores the use of labelled inputs and normalising flows to improve the flexibility and fidelity of the VAE reconstructions.